ARM-software/gfxreconstruct-arm/USAGE_android.md

                         in the original capture.
 This allows preserving frames when capturing a replay that uses. offscreen swapchain.
-                        (forwarded to replay tool)
+                        (forwarded to replay tool) --preload-measurement-range
+                        Preloads a frame range specified with
+                        --measurement-frame-range
+                        from the trace file into a continuous, expandable buffer,in order to mitigate the impact of read file commands on performance measurements.
 ```

 The command will force-stop an active replay process before starting the replay